Grants and Jobs

 The Leakey Foundation - funding funding doctoral students, postdoctoral researchers, fieldworkers and conferences.
 All career stages.
 Deadlines: see website.

 The Parkes Foundation - an independent grant-making charity that provides funds to help postgraduate students undertaking research in the interdisciplinary field of biosocial science (the interface between biological and social science).
 Each year, the foundation awards 6-8 small grants (about £600 each) and 1 PhD grant (up to £3000) to help Masters and PhD students conduct research.
 The Foundation also organises workshops on biosocial research and publishes the proceedings of these meetings.
 Conservation is covered by the Foundation, and grants have recently been awarded to fund work on bushmeat, human-wildlife interactions and community conservation, but other areas of animal and evolutionary research are not supported.
-Career stage: early.
-Deadlines: the 2013 deadline will be announced in November 2012.
+Check website for deadlines.